 In today's highly charged and competitive real estate market, agents have to do more than acquire a license.
 They need to use all the skills and tools at their disposal.
 Increasingly, online tactics are becoming more and more the rule, rather than the exception to effective marketing.

-Increasingly, it's becoming more than having a website, an effective Facebook business page, and a mediocre real estate blog.
+Increasingly, it's becoming more than having a website, an effective Facebook business page, and a mediocre real estate blog (you can't just rely on your company's real estate site).
 You need laser-sharp strategies for finding fresh leads and great sales opportunities.
 Now is the time to market yourself online and reap the benefits of real estate internet marketing.

 Here are some of the best practices when it comes to successfully marketing your real estate business on the internet.

 As more people view online content with mobile devices like smartphones, you must ensure that your web pages stand out on the smaller screen.
 It may even be safe to say that right now more than 50% of your website visitors to your real estate site are coming from a mobile device or tablet.

 Prospective houses are inherently visual and must be seen in their best light to attract prospects.
 Therefore, your own design must be fluid, i.e. your images and text must seamlessly transfer from traditional desktops to smaller machines.